andrewginns/deep-photo-styletransfer-tf_win/README.md

 # deep-photo-styletransfer-tf

-This is a pure Tensorflow implementation of [Deep Photo Styletransfer](https://arxiv.org/abs/1703.07511), the torch implementation could be found [here](https://github.com/luanfujun/deep-photo-styletransfer)
+This is a Windows fork of the [Linux based pure Tensorflow implementation](https://github.com/LouieYang/deep-photo-styletransfer-tf) of [Deep Photo Styletransfer](https://arxiv.org/abs/1703.07511), the torch implementation could be found [here](https://github.com/luanfujun/deep-photo-styletransfer).
+This adds specific instructions for Windows users and header files to allow usage of original Linux specific code.

 This implementation support [L-BFGS-B](https://www.tensorflow.org/api_docs/python/tf/contrib/opt/ScipyOptimizerInterface) (which is what the original authors used) and [Adam](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer) in case the ScipyOptimizerInterface incompatible when Tensorflow upgrades to higher version.